Conducted by Michael M. Miller (MM)

 MM: Oh, so they'd have the manure from there?

 RH: Oh yeah.
 They cleaned [the barns] every day, [daily] it was cleaned out.
 And so they had a big stack and then they spread it with a lot of straw in [it].

 MM: Did you ever have to do that kind of work?

 MM: What were your chores?

 RH: I had nothing.
-I still was playing with
+I still was playing with my dolls.

 MM: Did your mother do a lot of sewing?